-Oklahoma's Promise is a scholarship program that pays tuition and fees at the state's public colleges and universities for qualifying students in low to middle income families.
+Oklahoma's Promise is a scholarship program that pays tuition at the state's public colleges and universities for qualifying students in low to middle income families.
 Originally started in 1996 and called the Oklahoma Higher Learning Access Program, Oklahoma's Promise benefits tens of thousands of Oklahoma students each year.
 Here are some frequently asked questions on the Oklahoma's Promise scholarship program:

 Who can qualify for free college tuition with Oklahoma's Promise?

 Only 8th, 9th and 10th-grade students who are Oklahoma residents can apply for Oklahoma's Promise, and the program is restricted to families with a total income of $50,000 or less at the time the student applies.
 Total income includes that listed on the federal income tax return as well as income from untaxed sources such as child support, public assistance and Social Security.
 Though the income of the family can increase after application, it can not exceed $100,000 at the time the student begins college and prior to receiving the scholarship.
 For home-schooled students, grade levels don't apply; instead, they must be 13, 14 or 15 at the time of application.
 In addition, Oklahoma's Promise recipients must take certain high school courses and make good grades.